 3. Using a sharp knife, carefully slice the chicken through it’s thickness, aka parallel to the chopping board.

-Tenderizing chicken breast
+Tenderizing chicken cutlets

 The next step is to use a meat tenderizer (or meat mallet), just to gently tenderise and even out the thicker part of the breast so that it’s roughly an even thickness all the way across.
+This helps your salsa chicken cook evenly.

 I recommend laying a sheet of plastic wrap over the top first, to stop it spattering around your kitchen.
 Don’t be too heavy handed with bashing the chicken, you don’t want it thin, just even.